Phate6660/bcalc/README.md

 A calculator written in pure bash.

-I even managed to write a lexer for the argument input, allowing you to do `1+1` instead of `1 + 1`.
+I even managed to write a lexer for the argument input,<br>
+allowing you to do `1+1` instead of `1 + 1`.

-I made sure to thouroughly comment the script, feel free to check it out if you're interested!
+I made sure to thouroughly comment the script,<br>
+feel free to check it out if you're interested!

 ## Syntax